 According to ATC, the 69 kV transmission systems throughout Waushara and Green Lake Counties are overloaded and experiencing low voltages.11 To increase transmission capacities, several projects are planned.
-The capacitor banks will be upgraded to 8.2 MVAR at the Berlin substation.
-Upgrades to the transmission lines will occur to the Berlin area in 2014.
-Two 16.3
+The capacitor banks will be upgraded to 8.2 MVAR at the Berlin

-6 Schuman, S. 2006.
+Schuman, S. 2006.
 Personal Communication.
 Waushara County Parks, Recreation, and Solid Waste Department.
 Director.